medialab/aime-core/presentation.md

-## Modeling a Philosophical Inquiry: from MySQL to a graph database
+## Modeling a Philosophical Inquiry:<br/>from MySQL to a graph database
 *The short story of a long refactoring process*

 ===